A skeletal high-order structure preserving scheme for advection-diffusion equations: Numerical results

-In Figure~\ref{fig:CV:evol:order}, we see that the scheme, for faces unknowns of degree $k$, converges at order $k+1$ in energy norm and $k+2$ on $L^2$ norm on the density.
-On Figure~\ref{fig:CV:evol:cost}, we represent the errors as functions of the computing time to get the solution.
+In Figure~\ref{fig:CV:evol:order}, we see that the scheme, for face unknowns of degree $k$, converges at order $k+1$ in energy norm and $k+2$ in $L^2$ norm of the density.
+In Figure~\ref{fig:CV:evol:cost}, we plot the errors as functions of the computing time to get the solution.
 It is remarkable to see that, even with a low order discretisation in time, significant efficiency gains can be reached by using a high value of $k$.
-The gain should be even bigger by parallelising the local computations.
+The gain should be even bigger by parallelising the local computations. {Of course, the use of higher order time-stepping methods should also lead to significant gains, and this should be investigated in future works.
+However, the way of getting the entropy dissipation relation is currently unclear for such time discretisations.}